awslabs/aws-encryption-sdk-specification/changes/2023_7_12_update-keystore-structure/background.md

 This compounds because this means that the create caller may not have an opportunity to raise an error before some other code attempts to use this duplicate.
-Once different customer data is encrypted with duplicates, while possible to disambiguate, this a very complicated problem.
+Once different customer data is encrypted with duplicates, while possible to disambiguate, it becomes a very complicated problem.
 It would be much better if the system was correct by construction and there could only be a single `active` version.

 # Requirements